ammarfaizi2/fresh-tea-asm/README.md

 # PHPNasm
-PHPNasm is an extension for PHP that makes the PHP able to execute NASM and raw machine code.
+PHPNasm is an extension for PHP that makes the PHP able to compile NASM code and execute raw machine code.
+It uses mapped memory (mmap) to store compiled code and call it as a callback.

 # Installation
 ```shell